Wednesday, April 22, 2015

 12 ounces diced potatoes, lightly browned in some oil or brushed with oil and baked or broiled

-3. Ladle into a deepish plate and garnish with chopped parsley and pomegranate seeds when in season; otherwise, chopped red pepper will be equally nice.
+3. Ladle it into a deepish plate and garnish with chopped parsley and pomegranate seeds when in season; otherwise, chopped red pepper will be equally nice.

 Scrumptious served with white rice.